Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In one matchup against the Rams, Jackson threw for 169 passing yards, 29.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Rams, Jackson had 169 passing yards, 14.5 yards higher than his over/under for Sunday.

-- Jackson threw multiple touchdown passes in that contest against the Rams.
+- Jackson threw multiple touchdown passes in that outing against the Rams.

-- The 262.6 passing yards the Rams give up per game makes them the NFL's 25th-ranked pass defense this season.
+- This week Jackson will face the NFL's 25th-ranked pass defense (262.6 yards allowed per game).

-- The Rams have allowed 15 passing TDs this year (1.0 per game), ranking them second among NFL defenses.
+- The Rams have given up 15 passing TDs this year (1.0 per game), ranking them second among NFL defenses.

 Recent Performances